neonmik/Wave-Machine-Firmware/README.md

 - Features:

     - Powerful 8 Voice Wavetable synth engine with:
-        - Polyphonic envelope generator (ADSR).
+        - Polyphonic Amp envelope generator (ADSR).
-        - Polyphonic Wavetable oscillator with wave type and vector control
+        - Polyphonic Wavetable oscillator with waveshape and vector control (OSC1).
-        - Polyphonic Sub oscillator toggle.
+        - Polyphonic Sub or Detuned oscillator with seperate waveshape control, detune setting, and level (OSC2).
-        - Polyphonic Noise Oscilator toggle.
+        - Polyphonic Noise Oscillator with level control.
-        - Pitch bend
+        - Pitchbend
         - Octave selection.
         - Paraphonic LFO and Filter.

     - A highly useable LFO with:
-        - 3 selectable output destinations - Pitch (Vibrato), Volume (Tremelo), and Wavetable vector (Allowing for sweeping morphing sounds).
+        - 6 Waveforms (Sine, Sawtooth Up, Sawtooth Down, Square, Triangle and Noise).
         - A wide range of freqency control from 0.01 - 150Hz (with hardware settings to change to allow for differnt bands in the range of 0.003Hz - 2.4kHz).
         - Depth control.
-        - 6 Waveforms (Sine, Sawtooth Up, Sawtooth Down, Square, Triangle and Noise)
+        - 4 selectable output destinations - Pitch (Vibrato), Volume (Tremelo), Wavetable vector (Allowing for sweeping morphing sounds) and Filter Cutoff modulation.

     - A characterful SVF Filter with:
-        - Paraphonic Envelope control (ADSR) with either ascending or decending modes
+        - Paraphonic Cutoff envelope control (ADSR) with either ascending or decending modes.
         - Cutoff control
         - Resonance control
         - Punch contol